 I agreed and killed the next thirty minutes navigating around the castle and crowds via Liberty Square, I avoided the Teacups whenever I could, not for the reason you would think though.
 I was walking by the ride one time and a queasy teenager came off the ride and created a code V right on my shoes.
 The stain left behind showed he had been eating a lot of cotton candy.

-At Gaston’s, I grabbed a very expensive Coke, took a booth in the back, and waited.
+At Gaston’s, I grabbed a very expensive Coke.
+The Liftetime pass did not give me any sort of discount on food or merchandise.
+I took a booth in the back, and waited.
 With ten minutes to spare the younger Ms. Fowler showed up, sans costume and in street clothes.
 We talked for the next fifteen minutes, and she told me of her father, his company, and his 2nd marriage which came with a new stepsister, Felicity.
 She explained that her control of both the company and the family fortune was not contested and she had no intention of turning control of the company over to either her gold-digging stepmother or her minion Felicity.
 Fiona did not beg, nor did she attempt to pay me off; she simply asked that I do not report my findings to her sister.
 When I was non-committal about what I was going to do, Fiona gave me a phone number to text and tell her my decision.
 I promised her I would.

 I got back to my car via the ferry boat, walking to the top deck for the most air flow to clear my head.
 By the time I got back to my 1996 Buick station wagon I had come to a decision.
 I had taken Felicity’s coin to do a job, I had done the job, and she would get her information, or at least what I had gathered so far.